jeffjennings/memoria/README.md

  </p>

 <p align="center">
 A simple GUI to generate flashcards for memorizing vocabulary, grammar and phrases of a foreign language.
-Currently tailored to Italian, but it's easy to drop in another language (it might eventually support Ancient Greek and Latin) -- just add new dictionaries with the English and foreign language counterparts, and customize a few hyperlinks.
 </p>

 <p align="center">